 Magnesium for Muscle Recovery editorial still life

-Limited EvidenceMineral / Multi-System3 products compared
+Limited EvidenceMineral / Multi-System4 products compared

 Best Magnesium for Muscle Recovery: Top Forms and Products Ranked

 Magnesium is one of the most overlooked minerals in an athlete's supplement stack — and one of the most consequential.
 It's a required cofactor in over 300 enzymatic reactions, including the synthesis of ATP, the fuel molecule your muscles depend on with every single contraction.
 Without adequate magnesium, that machinery slows down.
 Recovery drags.
 Soreness lingers longer than it should.
 Here's the problem: active individuals lose significantly more magnesium through sweat than sedentary people — research suggests up to 20–30% more per day.
 If your diet isn't compensating for those losses, you may be operating at a low-level deficit that doesn't show up on a standard blood panel but absolutely shows up in how your legs feel two days after a hard workout.
-This guide ranks the three best magnesium supplements for muscle recovery, explains the physiological rationale behind supplementation, and gives you the practical guidance to choose the right form and dose for your training load.
+This guide ranks the four best magnesium supplements for muscle recovery, explains the physiological rationale behind supplementation, and gives you the practical guidance to choose the right form and dose for your training load.
 All products are third-party tested.
 All claims are grounded in published research reviewed by our registered dietitian.

 This content is for educational purposes only and is not medical advice.
 These statements have not been evaluated by the FDA.
 This product is not intended to diagnose, treat, cure, or prevent any disease.
 Always consult your healthcare provider before starting any supplement.